-  Some materials (particularly hygroscopics) might benefit from conditioning after molding to substitute the humidity deleted during the molding procedure.
+Some materials (particularly hygroscopic) might benefit from conditioning after molding to substitute the humidity deleted during the molding procedure.

-Nylons, here is an example, usually has to be treated through either annealing in 305 F (155 C) glycerin for Several hours, or staying still for 4 nights within enclosed bags full of water.
+Nylons here are an example, usually have to be treated through either annealing in 305 F (155 C) glycerin for Several hours, or staying still for 4 nights within enclosed bags full of water.